jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And it's a good thing I _did_ proceed to implement more tests!
 I made the false assumption that the `*` operator would perform matrix multiplication but it only performs element multiplication in the `ndarray` crate.
 That would have lead to some confusing results later!

 The "A matrix multiplied by a tuple" scenario was particularly interesting.
 Going to take a quick peek into any helper methods for tuple to/from matrix conversion.
 After all, that scenario is truly testing my ability to multiply my custom types against matrices.

+(Skipping the `Multiplying the identity matrix by a tuple` scenario for now since it doesn't test anything particularly interesting from the looks of it, at least in regards to my understanding of `ndarray`.)

+Never mind on duplicating the code for matrix generation from scenario table data.
+I've ended up duplicating it far too often at this point.
+Function extraction time!